 This edgy video follows Demi’s dream Summer night in the City of Angels.
 Filled with neon lights, passion, partying, and fun, ‘Cool For The Summer’ saw a short-haired and sultry Demi Lovato take the centre stage to shake off any remnants of the old Disney Demi.
 One of Demi’s biggest pop hits, this crazy video will make you want to grab your friends and party into the early hours of the morning.

 This music video is so captivating, it’s verging on a short film which served as a reminder to the world that Demi is a force to be reckoned with.
 In this empowerment anthem, Lovato stars as a convict turned bounty hunter that teams up with Michelle Rodriguez as they capture a crook and come out on top.

 Sorry Not Sorry (2017)

-Another wild music video in which Demi throws a pool party at her LA pad back in June of 2017.
-Half vlog style and half shot professionally, what ensues is a fun fuelled night filled with guest celebrity stars and drunken antics that sticks the middle finger up to the haters.
+Another wild music video in which Demi throws a pool party at their LA pad back in June of 2017.
+Half vlog style and half shot professionally, what ensues is a fun fuelled night filled with guest celebrity stars and drunken antics that sticks a middle finger up to the haters.

 I Love Me (2020)

 Demi’s back in full force in 2020 and is stronger than ever.
-She came back into the spotlight with her relatable self-love anthem, “I Love Me”.
-The music video plays out scene-by-scene and is full of powerful symbols and motifs of all of her past hardships as she overcomes them all to come out as the most bad-ass version of herself, putting all of those criticising voices behind her.
+They came back into the spotlight with their relatable self-love anthem, “I Love Me”.
+The music video plays out scene-by-scene and is full of powerful symbols and motifs of all of their past hardships as they overcome them all to come out as the most bad-ass version of themselves, putting all of those criticising voices behind them.
 Go Demi!